NC police fear beachgoers may find missing boy's body and spread word of tragic details

 Because of wind, currents and other conditions, the department says it cannot predict where the body will show up.
-The boy's hat was found two miles north of where he disappeared, reports WMUR.
+The boy's hat was found 2 miles north of where he disappeared, reports WMUR.

 "If you happen upon something at the beach that requires a closer inspection by authorities please limit your communication to 911," Chief Joel C. Johnson said in one of two Facebook posts.
 "We ask for sensitivity and restraint at this time for the family's sake."